Using Nature For A Pretty All-Natural Tablescape

 At our house there are no cute fall straw bales or pumpkins on my front porch.
 And no spooky Halloween-themed décor.
 No cheery spring decorations, seasonal pillows themed dishes or other décor either.
 It’s not something I typically care about.
 Just not my thing I suppose.

 But all of a sudden I was inspired to make something pretty for my dining table.
-Maybe because lately we’ve been entertaining my parents often.
-So I began collecting things that might look nice in a fall tablescape.
+So I began collecting things for a fall tablescape.

 Natural Tablescape using Nature's beauty - acorns, pinecones, beautyberry and more - #TexasHomesteader